University funding for disabled students

 Maintenance loan

-You can apply for a loan to help with living costs.
-The loan is paid directly into your bank account each term.
-You must pay the loan back.
+You can apply for a maintenance loan to help with your living costs.
+The maintenance loan is paid directly into your bank account at the start of each term.
+You will need to make repayments on the loan when you start to earn over the repayment threshold.

 Repaying your student loans (GOV.UK)